 Hot drinks—especially hot water—carry their own set of immunity-boosting perks.
 Warm water can help expand blood vessels, which may alleviate pain, relax muscles and further improve circulation.
 It can break up congestion in the throat and nose, detoxify through the promotion of sweat, and help promote faster breakdown of nutrients.
 Hot drinks can do a lot to improve the immune system’s efficiency.

 Diet also influences your susceptibility to sickness, as well as how long that ailment will impact your life.
 There are some nutrients the body can’t hold onto, and others it can’t create naturally.
-Adding fruits and vegetables to your diet on a daily basis could go a long way towards supporting your immune system and helping you stay healthy.
+Adding fruits and vegetables to your diet on a daily basis could help boost immune system functions and keep you healthy.

 Drinks to Boost Immune System